veryfi/veryfi-lens-web-demo-express/README.md

 <img src="flow.png">

 The server side is a simple Node.js's Express server.
-To get started, first make sure you have a valid client ID in `server.js` and other credentials in `src/index.js`:
+To get started, first make sure you have a valid credentials in `server.js`:

 ```
-const CLIENT_ID = "YOUR_CLIENT_ID_HERE"; // make sure to keep it as a secret
+const CLIENT_ID = "YOUR_CLIENT_ID_HERE"; // make sure to keep them as a secret
+const CLIENT_SECRET = "YOUR_CLIENT_SECRET_HERE";
 const API_KEY = "YOUR_API_KEY";
 const USERNAME = "YOUR_USERNAME";
 ```